ZixeSea/ServerStats/README.md

 >***NOTE:*** Here is a list of bots that are related to this project (any other bot is fake or a scam), always make sure you use an invite link from a trusted source.

 ### Additional info
-* ServerStats is made with the idea to make it free so you will see a lot of thing that are free in this bot put pay in other comparable bots (like changing the counter text).
+* ServerStats is made with the idea to make it free, so you will see a lot of things that are free in this bot but paid in other comparable bots (like changing the counter text).
-* **ServerStats requires some permissions**, If you don't give the bot the right permissions he won't work (you can check it by using `s/check`).
+* **ServerStats requires some permissions**, If you don't give the bot the right permissions it won't work (you can check it by using `s/check`).
 * ServerStats is trusted by more then **+600k different** servers.
 * ServerStats is also accepted on multiple bot list websites, here are some examples: **[top.gg](https://top.gg/bot/458276816071950337)**, **[discord.bots.gg](https://discord.bots.gg/bots/458276816071950337)**, **[discord.boats](https://discord.boats/bot/458276816071950337)**, **[bots.ondiscord.xyz](https://bots.ondiscord.xyz/bots/458276816071950337)** and **[botsfordiscord.com](https://botsfordiscord.com/bot/458276816071950337)**.